TZer0/tzer0.github.io/warframe.md

 ### Damage formula
 In order to understand how to maximise weapon damage, you need to understand the damage formula.

-The damage per second formula is as follows (disregarding status effects):
+The average damage per second formula is as follows (disregarding status effects):

 `DPS = base damage * %damage increase factor * %elemental damage increase factor * fire rate * crit factor * multi-shot * bonus damage`